bogdannedelcu/yolov5-export-to-coraldevmini/README.md

 # Run the inference on Google Coral Mini

 ## Download pre-trained Quantized EdgeTPU weights cooked by me
+After tests it seems only the 96x96 image size fits the EdgeTPU memory on all operations.
+This however is giving low quality in my tests.
 ```
 git clone https://github.com/bogdannedelcu/yolov5-export-to-coraldevmini
 git clone https://github.com/bogdannedelcu/yolov5/